 1. Find A Credit Card

 Find a credit card that will start your travel hacking journey.
-I suggest checking out Chase or American Express as they have the most flexible rewards points programs.
+I suggest checking out Chase or American Express, as they have the most flexible reward points programs.

-- Chase Ink Business Preferred: Will offer you 80,000 bonus points after spending $5,000 in the first three months.
+- Chase Ink Business Preferred: They will offer you 80,000 bonus points after spending $5,000 in the first three months.
 That is worth $1,000 of travel.
+Think of all the free flights you can book with that.

-- Chase Sapphire Preferred: The Chase Sapphire Preferred credit card will provide you 60,000 bonus points after spending $4,000 in the first three months.
+- Chase Sapphire Preferred: The Chase Sapphire Preferred credit card will provide you with 60,000 bonus points after spending $4,000 in the first three months.
+You may need a decent credit score to be approved for this travel credit card.
+Check your credit score for free by using CreditKarma.

-The second consideration of finding the best credit card for travel hacking is not all cards fit everyone.
+The second consideration in finding the best credit card for travel hacking is not all cards fit everyone.
 The above cards have the best flexibility and upfront bonuses.

 See Related: 35 Hilarious Travel Memes